 Why?
 Because you are one of the lucky ones.

 It’s hard to explain but there are a few lucky creative professionals who get plenty of high quality, big budget work through word of mouth and are perfectly happy with what comes their way.
 If that is you, then good for you.

-But if you answered “no” to even one of the questions above, or if you just know you could be doing better (that is, earning more, having more fun, working on more creative projects – ones that you truly care about), but aren’t sure how to get there, then The Pick A Niche Kit (revised and updated for 2018!)is exactly what you need.
+But if you answered “no” to even one of the questions above, or if you just know you could be doing better (that is, earning more, having more fun, working on more creative projects – ones that you truly care about), but aren’t sure how to get there, then The Pick A Niche Kit (revised and updated!) is exactly what you need.

 Because the most amazing things happen when you pick a niche.
 Listen to what these creative professionals have said:

 Here’s what could happen to you, when you pick your niche: